MSE-QualityAssurance/lg23devsecops/README.md

 DevSecOps principles in a practical way.

 ## Overview
-This exercise will take you through setting up a simple DevSecOps pipeline for a Python project.
+In this exercise we will take you through setting up a simple DevSecOps pipeline for a Python project.
 The example Python project is a simple client that interacts with the OpenWeatherMap API.
 The project contains some limited tests.